dockstore/dockstore/_docs/getting-started-with-cwl.md

 ---
 # Getting Started with CWL

+This tutorial is a continuation of [Getting Started With Docker](/docs/prereqs/getting-started-with-docker/).
+Please complete that tutorial prior to doing this one.

+## Tutorial Goals
+* Learn about the Common Workflow Language (CWL)
+* Create a basic CWL Tool which uses a Docker image
+* Run the Tool locally
+* Describe a sample parameterization of the Tool
+* Push the Tool onto GitHub

 ## Describe Your Tool in CWL

 Now that you have a git repository that includes a `Dockerfile`, you have tested it, and are satisfied that your tool works in Docker, the next step is to create a [CWL tool definition file](http://www.commonwl.org/).
 This YAML (Or JSON) file describes the inputs, outputs, and Docker image dependencies for your tool.